Q: "MOST IMPORTANT: HOW DO WE GET A MARRIAGE LICENSE?"

 Q: DO YOU ACCEPT TIPS?

-Like any other service provider (Maître D' ,waitress, valet, etc.) tipping is not required but always gratefully accepted.
+Like any other service provider (Maître D' ,waitress, valet, etc.) tips are always gratefully accepted.

 Q: "DO YOU OFFER A LESS EXPENSIVE ALTERNATIVE TO A FULL SERVICE?
 WE JUST WANT A QUICK CEREMONY." or "WE WANT TO ELOPE BUT NOT TRAVEL, CAN YOU COME TO OUR HOUSE?
 OUR BACKYARD?"

 Yes!
 Based on availability, I offer a "Show Up" service; an elegantly performed elopement service anywhere you choose.
+There is no meeting prior to your ceremony other than phone.
 There is no preparation for these services, it's a standard and simple 10-15 minute ceremony.
 All you need is a license, two witnesses and a location!
 My fee for this simple elopement wedding (up to 20 guests) is $300 - $350 (depending on distance and availability.)

 Q: WHAT KINDS OF WEDDINGS DO YOU PERFORM?